Empowering sustainable transformations: The art of facilitating collective change

 Facilitation embraces a selection of tools and techniques – both formal and informal – for facilitating meetings, workshops and events.
 [Adapted from The need for facilitation]

-There are a range of facilitation guides, tools and techniques to engage people and mobilize evidence in complex settings involving multiple stakeholders.
+There are a range of facilitation guides, tools and techniques that are easily available online to engage people and mobilize evidence in complex settings involving multiple stakeholders.
 These tools – in combination with other techniques, like mediation or different types of forums – can also help address conflict and other barriers to fruitful engagement.
 Kelly Ann McKercher’s Model of care in co-design reminds us that good practice requires us to go beyond business as usual and work harder to create and maintain safety in these new collaborations – especially when we should be looking to better support traumatised and historically under-invested in groups of people.

-Some insights and design elements from collaborative processes
+Tips, insights and design elements

 • Collaborations take time and need to be developed with a clear expectation of a shared outcome in mind, even though the exact shape of that outcome cannot be specified in advance.